 IBM's data governance solutions let you locate and retrieve information about data objects, their meaning, physical location, characteristics, and usage.
 This helps improve IT productivity while meeting regulatory requirements.

-With multiple entry points, adapt a data governance strategy to suit your organizational objectives while shaping business information in unique ways as per your needs.
+With multiple entry points, adopt a data governance strategy to suit your organizational objectives while shaping business information in unique ways as per your needs.

 Archive and streamline applications